stephendade/aprilmav/README.md

 If you are not using one of the currently supported cameras, you will need to calibrate the camera (see Adding a New Camera below).

-Run the ``capture_test.py`` to check the image quality, particularly when the vehicle is moving and turning. ``process_test.py`` can then be used to confirm if the Apriltags are detectable.
+Run the ``capture_test.py`` to check the image quality, particularly when the vehicle is moving and turning. ``process_test.py`` can then be used to confirm if the Apriltags are detectable and system performance.

 ### Note for the Raspberry Pi

+The Raspberry Pi 4 is *just* powerful enough to run aprilmav in realtime (~10fps).
+It is highly recommended to use the Raspberry Pi 5 instead, which can give ~30fps with a 1.5MP camera

-In some cases, the default OpenCV for the Raspberry Pi may not process frames fast enough.
+In some cases, the default OpenCV for the Raspberry Pi 4 may not process frames fast enough.

 In general, 5+ FPS is enough for a live feed to ArduPilot.